skiadas/WebAppsCourse/notes/strings_and_re.md

 ## Regular Expressions in Javascript

-- Regular expressions are patterns that allow us to express very intelligent search patterns in strings.
+- Regular expressions are patterns that allow us to express very intelligent searches in strings.
 - The full language of regular expressions is quite rich and will take some time to fully digest.
 We will only scratch the surface here.
 - A regular expression literal is marked by two forward slashes: `/stuffHere/`.
 The second slash may optionally be followed by the letters "i", "g", and/or "m", which affect how the expression behaves.